ChaoHuang2018/POLAR/README.md

 ### Checking Result
 All results will be stored in ./outputs/

-Check the result of SYSTEM
+For SYSTEM, the results include a txt file that show the verification result and the POLAR running time, and a M file (with .m extension) that is used to plot the reachable sets computed by POLAR.
+One can check the result of SYSTEM by following commands.

 ```

 # verification result
 vim SYSTEM_0.txt

-# plotted flowpipes.
+# plotted reachable sets.
 Run the following command in MATLAB.
 SYSTEM_0.m